 Current advice and information

-General travel advice and guidance
+General travel advice, guidance and current restrictions

 The UK Government's latest advice and guidance on Coronavirus is available here.